zextras/tech-doc/source/carbonio/_management/backup.rst

 Disable LDAP Backup
 -------------------

-In case you do not want to backup LDAP data together with Zextras suite, you can disable it entirely.
+In case you do not want to backup LDAP data together with |product|
+you can disable it entirely.
 On each mailbox server, to disable LDAP Backup, run this command.